Franz Conrad von Hötzendorf: Victories and defeats

 However, during the later months of the year, Conrad applied much of the army's efforts to breaking the Siege of Przemyśl, briefly retaking the fortress there in October.
 Later he ordered poorly prepared troops to attack via the shortest route, through the passes of the Carpathian Mountains, which offered many defensive possibilities for Russian troops as well as winter weather to contend with.
 In April 1915 the fort finally surrendered.
 By then many of Austria's nearly one million casualties had come from efforts to relieve Przemyśl, an objective that had lost of most of its strategic importance as the siege wore on.
 Late in 1914 Conrad said privately that if Franz Ferdinand were still alive he would have had him shot for his poor performance, even as Conrad publicly blamed others for his failures.

-After the Germans scored major victories especially at Tannenberg, and after the Western front was bogged down in stalemate, Germany had resources to help Austria.
+After the Germans scored major victories especially at Tannenberg, and after the Western front was bogged down in stalemate, Germany had resources to help Austria-Hungary.
 Although Conrad was officially in command, the German forces alongside him increasingly took control of the situation.
 Berlin sent in large armies and together they conquered large parts of Serbia, Montenegro and Romania and stabilised the Italian front.

 He urged the new Foreign Minister Stephan Burián von Rajecz to annex the occupied lands, and he continuously intrigued against the Hungarian prime minister István Tisza as well as against the Austrian minister president Count Karl von Stürgkh, whom he considered a fool, though to no avail.
 In addition, relations with the German Supreme Army Command (OHL) worsened due to the uneasy relationship between Conrad and General Erich von Falkenhayn, who replaced von Moltke.